Jerry-Lees/bigscan/README.md

 ## Output Format

-The script generates a CSV file with the following columns:
+The script generates a CSV file with the following columns, below are explainations of each column in the csv file:

 | Column | Description | Example |
 |--------|-------------|---------|